(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Make some useable space on the outside of your car too.

 If you have a trailer hitch on your car, a tray hitch can be an effective way to add more space and makes packing a car for camping easier.
-We use this cargo carrier from Walmart.
-It’s a bit smaller than others but more durable.
+We use this cargo carrier from Walmart, and it’s a bit smaller than others but more durable.

 No trailer hitch?
 Rooftop carriers make packing space on top of your vehicle.
 Soft-sided rooftop carriers are easy to take on and off your car but can be less aerodynamic.
 Hardshell cargo boxes are more durable but are also more costly.

-We use both the hitch tray and a hard-shell cargo box to get as much space inside the car as we can.
+We use the hitch tray and a hard-shell cargo box to get as much space inside the car.

 7. Reuse Those Amazon Boxes

 Things seem to expand when packing the car back up at the end of a camping trip.
 To open up a bit of space, use those Amazon or other shipping boxes to pack up any items that won’t be coming back home with you.
-This works especially well with food (plus the boxes can help protect bread and rolls from getting squished), kids’ crafts, and firewood.
+This works exceptionally well with food (particularly bread and rolls that often get squished), kids’ crafts, and firewood.
 When the boxes are emptied, toss them in the campground recycling bins.
 This won’t save you space when leaving home but can save a lot of space when packing a car for camping after your trip.

-We do the same with food containers.
-We reuse Talenti and yogurt containers to store cut up veggies, dips, and salads.
+We do the same with food containers, and we reuse Talenti and yogurt containers to store cut-up veggies, dips, and salads.